 Performance-based: The first tranche for Messrs.
-Todd Hornbeck, Annessa, Harp, Giberga, and Cook represents performance-based PSUs that vest, depending on the Company's achievement of performance criteria defined in the agreement for the period starting at the 2016 grant date through February 16, 2019.
+Todd Hombeck, Annessa, Harp, Giberga, and Cook represents performance-based PSUs that vest, depending on the Company's achievement of performance criteria defined in the agreement for the period starting at the 2017 grant date through February 14, 2020.
 The phantom stock unit each has a value equal to the Company's 10-day trailing average stock price and will be distributed in cash, unless the Company at its discretion elects to settle the units in stock.
 The maximum amount of units that could be earned under the grant agreement is equivalent to 150% of the target units granted, which is not reflected in this table.
+The table below sets forth the excess of the maximum potential units over the target units for the February 14, 2017 grant date awards.

+February 14, 2017

+• Todd M. Hornbeck 82,436

+• Carl G. Annessa 33,621

+• James O. Harp, Jr. 33,621

+• Samuel A. Giberga 27,317

+• John S. Cook 27,317

+The fourth tranche for Messrs.
+Todd Hombeck, Annessa, Harp, Giberga, and Cook represents performance-based PSUs that vest, depending on the Company's achievement of performance criteria defined in the agreement for the period starting at the 2016 grant date through February 16, 2019.
+The phantom stock unit each has a value equal to the Company's 10-day trailing average stock price and will be distributed in cash, unless the Company at its discretion elects to settle the units in stock.
+The maximum amount of units that could be earned under the grant agreement is equivalent to 150% of the target units granted, which is not reflected in this table.
 The table below sets forth the excess of the maximum potential units over the target units for the February 16, 2016 grant date awards.

 February 16, 2016

 Todd M. Hornbeck 94,678

 Carl G. Annessa 38,614

 James O. Harp, Jr. 38,614

 Samuel A. Giberga 31,374

-John S. Cook 31,374
+• John S. Cook 31,374

-The fourth tranche for Messrs.
+The seventh tranche for Messrs.
 Todd Hornbeck, Annessa, Harp, Giberga, and Cook represents performance-based RSUs that vest, depending on the Company's achievement of performance criteria defined in the agreement for the period starting at the 2015 grant date through February 10, 2018.
 The maximum amount of shares that could be earned under the grant agreement is equivalent to 150% of the target shares granted, which is not reflected in this table.
 The table below sets forth the excess of the maximum potential shares over the target shares for the February 10, 2015 grant date awards.

 February 10, 2015

 Todd M. Hornbeck 26,271

 Carl G. Annessa 10,715

 James O. Harp, Jr. 10,715

 Samuel A. Giberga 8,705

-• John S. Cook 8,705
+John S. Cook 8,705

-The sixth tranche for Messrs.
-Todd Hornbeck, Annessa, Harp, Giberga, and Cook represents performance-based RSUs that vest, depending on the Company's achievement of performance criteria defined in the agreement for the period starting at the 2014 grant date through February 18, 2017.
-The maximum amount of shares that could be earned under the grant agreement is equivalent to 150% of the target shares granted, which is not reflected in this table.
-The table below sets forth the excess of the maximum potential shares over the target shares for the February 18, 2014 grant date awards.

-February 18, 2014

-Todd M. Hornbeck 15,749

-Carl G. Annessa 6,067

-James O. Harp, Jr. 6,067

-Samuel A. Giberga 4,929

-• John S. Cook 4,929

 The ninth tranche for Messrs.
-Todd Hornbeck, Annessa, Harp, Giberga, and Cook represents performance-based RSUs that vest, depending on the Company's achievement of performance criteria defined in the agreement for the period starting at the 2013 grant date through February 5, 2016, with two additional years to achieve the performance criteria and the potential to vest any outstanding shares on February 5, 2017 or February 5, 2018.
+Todd Hombeck, Annessa, Harp, Giberga, and Cook represents performance-based RSUs that vest, depending on the Company's achievement of performance criteria defined in the agreement for the period starting at the 2013 grant date through February 5, 2016, with two additional years to achieve the performance criteria and the potential to vest any outstanding shares on February 5, 2017 or February 5, 2018.
 There is no amount in excess of the target shares granted that may vest under the 2013 grant agreements.
 These performance awards vested at 99% on February 5, 2016.
+The outstanding shares were forfeited on February 5, 2018 as the required performance criteria was not achieved.